BDanalysis/SVSR/README.md

 1.Folder information
 --------------------
-There are two folders in SVSR, which are SVSR_GUI and SVSR_CLI.
+There are two folders in SVSR, which are SVSR and SVSR_GUI.
+SVSR include executable file of SVSR whcih can be used by setting

+parameter in SVSR.sh.
+SVSR_GUI include executable file of SVSR with a GUI and it is easy to use it.
+Thus we mainly discuss the

+use of SVSR with CLI.

 2.Tools
 --------